Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Model

 \subsection{Free Energy}

 The ground state of the system is defined by the free energy

 Here, the terms on the first line, proportional to the bulk constant $A_0$, capture the first-order isotropic-nematic transition.
 This occurs when the temperature-like parameter $\chi>\chi_{cr}=2.7$.
 The terms on the second line, proportional to the elastic constant $L$, are the elastic contributions to the free energy and account for the elastic energy penalty due to LC deformation.
-For non-null values of the parameter $q_0$, the mirror symmetry is broken and chiral states emerge at equilibrium.
-In particular in the following we will consider the case of right-handed twist ($q_0>0$) with the equilibrium pitch given by $p_0=2\pi /q_0$ in bulky systems.
+For non-zero values of the parameter $q_0$, the mirror symmetry is broken and chiral states emerge at equilibrium.
+In particular, in the following, we will consider the case of right-handed twist ($q_0>0$) with the equilibrium pitch given by $p_0=2\pi /q_0$ in bulk systems.
+It is worth noticing that the saddle splay term of the director field theory is inherently effectively incorporated in our model, as shown in\cite{Kos2016}.

 The phase field ground state is determined by minimising the following free energy:

 For $a>0$, the polynomial term has two possible equilibrium values (minima) at $\phi=0,\phi_0$.
 The two material parameters $a$ and $k_\phi$ account for the surface tension $\gamma = \sqrt{8 a k_\phi/9}$ and the interface width $\xi_\phi = \sqrt{2 k_\phi/a}$.